Years active: 2001

-The Library Privacy Liaisons (LPL) have the overall responsibility for addressing privacy issues as they relate to the University of California Libraries.
-This responsibility includes keeping abreast of the legal and policy developments in Federal and State law, the policies of the American Library Association, and relevant University of California policies and practices.
-And, on the basis of these developments, recommend library policies as needed to protect the privacy rights of library patrons and to keep staff and patrons informed of these rights.
+The Library Privacy Liaisons (LPL) had the overall responsibility for addressing privacy issues as they related to the University of California Libraries.
+This responsibility included keeping abreast of the legal and policy developments in Federal and State law, the policies of the American Library Association, and relevant University of California policies and practices.
+And, on the basis of these developments, recommended library policies as needed to protect the privacy rights of library patrons and to keep staff and patrons informed of these rights.

 UC Libraries Privacy Task Force

-The UC Library privacy audit and the Melvyl privacy statement are the results of a UC Libraries task force commissioned to explore collective UC Libraries actions regarding protecting personal privacy and understanding privacy challenges.
-This ad hoc committee disbanded after handing in the following report: Final Report of the Systemwide Operations and Planning Advisory Group (SOPAG) Privacy Task Force [PDF].
+The UC Library privacy audit and the Melvyl privacy statement were the results of a UC Libraries task force commissioned to explore collective UC Libraries actions regarding protecting personal privacy and understanding privacy challenges.

 This guide to conducting a technology privacy audit is designed to alert you to system locations where private information is likely to exist, and to suggest actions to take to protect that information.
 Protecting the privacy of our users is both a professional value of librarianship and a requirement by law and policy.